 Pontoon boats are believed to be almost unsinkable.
 However, given the right circumstances, even this type of boat will capsize.
 But that doesn’t mean doing that is pretty easy.

 It will take some insanely strong waves and wind to get it done because pontoon boats have flat and wide floor areas.

 Nonetheless, strong wind and waves can flip over this type of boat if they crash at a bad angle.
-Too strong waves can bury the nosecones under the water surface.
+Too strong waves can bury the nosecones under the water’s surface.
 As a result, the boat will take on water.

 Another way a pontoon boat may flip over is due to poor weight distribution.
-Whenever you are pontooning, make sure the load on your boat is distributed evenly so that it can sit parallel to the water surface.
+Whenever you are pontooning, make sure the load on your boat is distributed evenly so that it can sit parallel to the water’s surface.

 Uneven weight distribution may cause a certain part of the boat to dip slightly deeper under the water.
 This will compromise the stability of the boat and may cause it to capsize when it is moving through rough waters.

-Pontoon boats are known for their buoyancy and they are designed in such a way so that they remain upright on the water even in harsh weather conditions.
+Pontoon boats are known for their buoyancy and they are designed in such a way that they remain upright on the water even in harsh weather conditions.

-It would take some seriously strong waves and wind it flip it over, which can only occur in the high seas.
+It would take some seriously strong waves and wind it flip it over, which can only occur on the high seas.
 Not even a stormy lake might not have enough power to capsize your pontoon boat.